Muktuk

-Muktuk (transliterated in various ways, see below) is a traditional food of the peoples of the Arctic, consisting of whale skin and blubber.
-It is most often made from the bowhead whale, although the beluga and the narwhal are also used.
+Muktuk (transliterated in various ways, see below) is a traditional food of Inuit and other circumpolar peoples, consisting of whale skin and blubber.
+A part of Inuit cuisine, it is most often made from the bowhead whale, although the beluga and the narwhal are also used.
 It is usually consumed raw, but can also be eaten frozen, cooked, or pickled.

 Methods of preparation

 In Greenland, muktuk (mattak) is sold commercially to fish factories, and in Canada (muktaaq) to other communities.

-When chewed raw, the blubber becomes oily, with a nutty taste; if not diced, or at least serrated, the skin is quite rubbery.

-One account of a twenty-first century indigenous whale hunt describes the skin and blubber eaten as a snack while the rest of the whale meat is butchered (flensed) for later consumption.
+One account of a 21st-century indigenous whale hunt describes the skin and blubber eaten as a snack while the rest of the whale meat is butchered (flensed) for later consumption.
 When boiled, this snack is known as unaaliq.
-Raw or cooked, the blubber and skin are served with HP sauce, a British sweet and sour condiment.
-Muktuk is occasionally finely diced, breaded, deep fried, and then served with soy sauce.
+Raw or cooked, the blubber and skin are served with HP Sauce, a British condiment, or soy sauce.